New York’s Medical Aid in Dying Act: What You Should Know

 By: Anthony J. Enea, Esq.

 Every year thousands of Americans grapple with excruciatingly painful terminal illnesses.
-For many of these individuals, the thought of their lives being unnecessarily prolonged is abhorrent.
+For many individuals, the thought of their lives being unnecessarily prolonged is abhorrent.
 On May 23, New York became one step closer to allowing terminally ill patients to end their lives with the New York State Assembly Health Committee’s passage of the Medical Aid in Dying Act.

 The major distinction between euthanasia and PAD is who administers the lethal dose.
 With euthanasia, the physician or other third party administers the lethal dose, whereas with PAD, the lethal dose is self-administered by the patient and the patient determines whether and when to administer it.

 Under the Medical Aid in Dying Act, the Public Health Law of New York would be amended to include a new Article 28-F “Aid in Dying” provision.
-The legislation would permit a terminally ill adult (age 21 years or older and expected to live six months or less because of terminal illness or condition) who has the capacity (ability) to understand and appreciate the nature and consequences of health care decisions (including risks and benefits), and who is able to reach and communicate an informed decision to a physician licensed to practice in New York State, to decide to end his or her life.
+The legislation would permit a terminally ill adult (age 21 years or older and expected to live six months or less because of terminal illness or condition) who has the capacity (ability) to understand and appreciate the nature and consequences of health care decisions (including risks and benefits), and who can reach and communicate an informed decision to a physician licensed to practice in New York State, to decide to end his or her life.

-The legislation allows the attending physician (one who has primary responsibility for the care and treatment of a patient’s terminal illness) to prescribe a lethal dose of medication to the terminally ill patient that he or she can self administer.
+The legislation allows the attending physician (one who has primary responsibility for the care and treatment of a patient’s terminal illness) to prescribe a lethal dose of medication to the terminally ill patient that he or she can self-administer.
 The medication has to be capable of ending life and can include any other ancillary medication(s) intended to minimize the discomfort to the patient.

 One of the issues that will surely arise when a decision is made by a terminally ill patient to end his or her life is whether the patient has the requisite capacity to make the decision.
-The legislation provides that if, it in the opinion of the attending physician, the patient is suffering from a psychiatric or psychological disorder or depression causing impaired judgment, the attending physician shall refer the patient for counseling.
+The legislation provides that if, in the opinion of the attending physician, the patient is suffering from a psychiatric or psychological disorder or depression causing impaired judgment, the attending physician shall refer the patient for counseling.

-The legislation further provides that no medication to end a patient’s life shall be prescribed, dispensed or ordered until the person performing the counseling determines that the patient is not suffering from a psychiatric or psychological disorder or depression causing impaired judgment, and that the patient has the requisite capacity.
+The legislation further provides that no medication to end a patient’s life shall be prescribed, dispensed, or ordered until the person performing the counseling determines that the patient is not suffering from a psychiatric or psychological disorder or depression causing impaired judgment and that the patient has the requisite capacity.